Osteoarthritis (OA)

 Surgical treatment may help when other treatments fail to reduce pain or improve function.
 Some joints, most commonly the hip and knee, can be replaced with an artificial joint.
 Replacement, particularly of the hip, is usually very successful, almost always improving motion and function and dramatically decreasing pain.
 Therefore, joint replacement should be considered when pain is unmanageable and function becomes limited.
 Because an artificial joint does not last forever, the procedure is often delayed in very young people so the need for repeated replacements can be minimized.
 If other treatments are ineffective, surgical procedures can be done to help relieve symptoms of back or neck osteoarthritis, particularly nerve compression.
 The benefit of limited, arthroscopic surgical procedures for osteoarthritis of the knee, such as repair of the meniscus or reconstruction of knee ligaments, is uncertain.

 A variety of methods that restore cells inside cartilage have been used in younger people with osteoarthritis (often caused by an injury) to help heal small defects in cartilage.
-However, such methods have not yet proved valuable when cartilage defects are extensive, as commonly occurs in older people.
+However, such methods have not yet proved valuable when cartilage defects are extensive, as commonly occurs in older adults.

 Replacing All of a Hip (Total Hip Replacement)